 A Typical Day

 Research days are split into morning, afternoon, and some nocturnal sampling sessions.
 On each research day, two sessions are completed, for a total of around 7 hrs of active field time and data input per day.
 On most morning sessions, sampling begins at 5:30 am, after a very early breakfast (box breakfast also available), with a swift walk along forest trails and then off trail through thick jungle, in search of one of the focal monkey groups to begin following (potentially the same group that was left at its sleeping tree the previous evening).
 Once the focal group has been found, then the team will settle down to a gentle process of following the group, with GPS equipment set to tracking more, and periodically collecting behavioural and dietary information on the group.
 It can sometimes take up to 2 hours to find a focal monkey group to follow, during which time information useful to other teams (such as the geographic location of encounters with other mammal species) is collected.
 After lunch, between 3:30 pm and 6 pm (sundown), a similar set of activities to that in the morning is undertaken.
 Photos, videos and sound recordings are frequently taken during group follows, as a way to collect additional information on behaviour.
 During the nocturnal sampling sessions, the focus of everyone's efforts is on the families of Black-necked night monkeys, which are quite abundant in these forests.
-Saturday mornings are usually set aside for habitat monitoring, which is undertaken within modified Gentry plots.
+Daily schedules are subject to change at the discretion of the team coordinators and depending on current projects and weather.

 Volunteer and Intern

 All meals (veg options available) and lodging (shared rooms), scheduled transfers, field training and supervision, research permits, research activities.